StrutFit/AndroidSDK/README.md

 	}
 ```

-2. Add the dependency: replace x.x.x with the desired version
+2. Add the dependency: replace x.x.x with the desired version.
+Please check the release tab to see the latest production release version
 ```ruby
 	dependencies {
 		implementation 'com.github.StrutFit:AndroidSDK:x.x.x'